bramuno/shelterMon/README.md

   <li>save the username, password and server info as you will need it later. </li>

-  <h2>Breadboard Hat</h2>
+  <h2>Breadboard Hat (optional)</h2>
   The breadboard hat provides a physical switch to enable/disable the monitor and also an LED that indicates the position of the switch.  <br>
   <img src="https://raw.githubusercontent.com/bramuno/shelterMonitor/main/breadboardHatDone.jpg" width="200"><br>
   Please refer to the images for the <a href="https://raw.githubusercontent.com/bramuno/shelterMonitor/main/breadboardHat.jpg">soldering connections</a> and the video for help with the soldering details.
 Otherwise, I suggest you locate someone that knows how to solder or you can reach our to your local hackerspace/makerspace.
-If this is your only project you plan to make, then it would be better to lean on some help instead of buying a soldering station.<br><br>
+If this is your only project you plan to make, then it would be better to lean on some help instead of buying a soldering station.<br>Again, this step is optional as you don't NEED a switch to allow this to read temperatures and send alerts.
+However, if there is a problem and the tech person isn't available to disable the alerts, then you could end up sending a lot of emails and SMS messages, which as mentioned in the SMS section below could lead to an expensive scenario.  <br>There are also other ways to make this switch that are more simple and less shiny.
+It really doesn't matter as long as it works.
+The LED design allows for non-techy people to flip the switch and show an indicator that the switch is on the OFF position.<br><br>

 <h2>Python Script</h2>
   The python script depends on the breadboard hat, so make sure that's working as expected before proceeding or you will likely get lots of email/SMS alerts.<br>